Head to Head Comparison: VirTra (VTSI) versus Its Peers

 |2.58

-VirTra currently has a consensus target price of $12.00, suggesting a potential upside of 103.05%.
-As a group, “Miscellaneous manufacturing industries” companies have a potential upside of 34.70%.
-Given VirTra’s stronger consensus rating and higher probable upside, analysts plainly believe VirTra is more favorable than its rivals.
+VirTra currently has a consensus target price of $12.00, indicating a potential upside of 96.08%.
+As a group, “Miscellaneous manufacturing industries” companies have a potential upside of 31.46%.
+Given VirTra’s stronger consensus rating and higher possible upside, equities analysts clearly believe VirTra is more favorable than its peers.

+This table compares VirTra and its peers’ net margins, return on equity and return on assets.

 Summary